Bufferless/Bufferless/README.md

 Most of the projects that I've worked on are closed-source.
 <h3> Current closed-source projects that ive been working on:</h4>

-- Astro Anticheat, a 1.8 - 1.19.3 Minecraft anticheat.
+- Astro Anticheat, a 1.8 - 1.20+ Minecraft anticheat.
-- RandomKitz, a 1.17+ Minecraft PvP server.
+- ImpendMC, a 1.8 - 1.20 PvP Network server.
-- DupeThings, a Lifesteal Dupe server.

 <h3>Around <a href="#"><img src="https://profile-counter.glitch.me/iwolfzz/count.svg"></a> people were here</h3>